WWsiyang/CodeWords-1/W2/readme.md

 **MuirMcNeil** - make typefaces that work in mysterious but mathematical ways.
 Using methods that are entirely contemporary, though they can seem arcane, they explore ‘parametric design systems’.

+> McNeil says that, because of developments in type design software, their form of ‘constructed’ type is often looked down upon by professional type designers ‘as something that anybody could do – as if there’s no real quality to it’.
+Muir adds: ‘So when you do anything modular or geometric people go “Ugh, bitmap!”’